By Harry Schenawolf, author of the Shades of Liberty Series about African American soldiers in the American Revolution.

 A month after the last fire, Caesar and Prince were hanged.
 Kerry, who was pregnant with Caesar’s child, along with the tavern keeper Hughson and his wife were publicly hanged in June.
 As an example, to others, their bodies were left dangling for many weeks.
 However, Horsmanden wasn’t finished.
 He offered rewards to anyone who could provide evidence of a conspiracy.
 Over the course of three months, 161 blacks and 20 whites had been arrested.
 No lawyers came forward to defend those accused.
 Many confessed and testified against others hoping to be released if they did so.
 So too, Mary Burton was on a roll and continued her accusations throughout the summer.
 From May 11th to August 29th, 17 blacks and 4 whites were convicted and hanged.
 Thirteen were horribly burned at the stake.
 An additional 70 blacks were sold and deported to the wretched plantations in the West Indies.
 Seven whites were also deported.

 By the end of the summer, the hysteria had died down and accusations stopped.
 The following year, Mary Burton finally received her reward of £100 from the city, which she used to buy her freedom from indenture, and even had a little nest egg of money left over.
-If there is Devine justice awaiting those whose mortal remains are laid to rest and the soul face judgement, many will agree and be hopeful that a very special hell awaited Judge Horsmanden and his fellow judges and juries for their actions during the summer of 1741.
+Of the murdered souls and their families, no doubt it was hopeful that Devine justice awaited Judge Horsmanden, his fellow judges, juries, and all who contributed to terror of 1741 and the horrific deaths of so many innocents; that a very special Hell awaited those cursed individuals.

-Anti-black Violence Did Not End with the Abolition of Slavery
+Anti-black Violence Did Not End with the State’s Abolition of Slavery

 During the Civil War, pro-Confederate sentiments ran high in New York City.
-During the infamous Draft Riots of July, 1863, eleven black men were tortured, mutilated, lynched – hung from lampposts before being burned.
-In all about 100 people lost their lives, most of them black, in Manhattan and Brooklyn.
-Over one hundred buildings were destroyed, mostly homes of African Americans.
+The infamous Draft Riots of July, 1863, saw eleven black men tortured, mutilated, lynched, and hung from lampposts before being thrown onto bonfires.
+In all about 100 people lost their lives in Manhattan and Brooklyn, most of them black.
+Over one hundred buildings were destroyed, mainly residences of African Americans.
 By war’s end, nearly 3,000 African Americans were driven from their homes and fled New York City to New Jersey and Long Island.

 And through it all, over the many centuries of persecution, African American New Yorkers, both enslaved and free, resisted and fought back establishing progressive churches, schools, and abolition and mutual aid societies.
 Mayor Bill de Blasio, during the 2015 ceremony that marked the site of the Slave Auction House is quoted, “It was true two, three centuries ago, even though it was never acknowledged.
 It was true then; it is true today.
 It will be true tomorrow.
 Black lives matter.”